umaar/video-everyday/readme.md

 [![Actions Status](https://github.com/umaar/video-everyday/workflows/Node%20CI/badge.svg)](https://github.com/umaar/video-everyday/actions)

 This project helps create a "1 second everyday"-style video using your __existing media__.

-If you've recorded lots of videos, taken lots of pictures, with your phone for example, can turn all of that into a condensed video.
+If you've recorded lots of videos, taken lots of pictures, with your phone for example, you can turn all of that into a condensed compilation video in an automated manner.

 ### To get started

-1. Configure `media-folder` in `default.json` to point to a folder location where all your media is stored
+1. Configure the relevant values in `default.json`
 2. Run `npm install && npm run migrate-db-dev`
 3. Run the following: